Timed Replication takes many hours and drives the load up on KNB

-#1 Updated by Michael Daigle over 9 years ago
+#1 Updated by Michael Daigle almost 10 years ago

 After raising the log level on KNB to INFO and tracing through the logs, it was clear that the delay was happening when converting the document StringReader back to a string so the file could be written to disk.